 Sponsor: The Animal Rescue Site

 Puppy mills have been skirting laws and regulations for long enough, exploiting dogs and consumers for profit.

 We’ve all heard of puppy mills — those large-scale, commercial operations that breed puppies for profit.
 The promise of high returns provides incentive to minimize overhead costs and maximize profit, and the dogs pay the price.
 Millions of cats and dogs, meanwhile, inhabit shelters where volunteers and charities struggle to provide even basic needs.

 Despite the limited protection provided by state and federal regulations, such as the Animal Welfare Act, less-than-ethical entrepreneurs exploit loopholes to sell directly to consumers, often using the internet as a conduit.

-While advocates continue to push for tougher legislation, consumers continue to unknowingly purchase puppies and the cycle continues.
-Rather than relying on a lethargic legislative process, consumers can intervene directly by making responsible and informed decisions when searching for that new family member.
+While advocates continue to push for tougher legislation, consumers unknowingly purchase mill-bred puppies, perpetuating the cycle.
+Rather than relying on a lethargic legislative process, consumers can intervene directly by making responsible and informed decisions when searching for that new addition to the family.

-Sign the pledge and put puppy mills out of business.
+Sign the pledge and put puppy mills out of business once and for all.

 By signing this pledge and following the principles listed here, I am committed to the cessation of puppy mills and the unethical exploitation of puppies for profit.
 I promise to:

 - Always consider adoption first.
 With an estimated 6–8 million potential pets inhabiting shelters in the U.S., your next pet could be waiting at a local shelter.
 You don’t just gain a family member, you’re saving a life.